Are you looking for Where to See Rhinos? We have searched for you for the best places to see Rhinos.

 #2 Kruger National Park, South Africa

-When the Kruger National Park was founded in 1926, no white rhino was left because of the extensive poaching.
+When the Kruger National Park was founded in 1926, no white rhino population was left because of the extensive poaching.
 It was not until around 1960 that they were resettled from the Natal.

-#3 Serengeti Nationalpark, Tansania
+#3 Serengeti National park, Tansania

-The Serengeti Park is proud of its large group of white rhinos and their offspring!
-Since the park opened in 1974, more than 40 young animals have been born here, romping across the vast areas and enchanting our visitors.
 White rhinos are the second largest land mammals on earth.
 They reach a shoulder height of up to 1.90 meters.
-Do you have any idea how heavy a rhino can get?
+Do you have any idea how heavy a white rhino can get?
 One male can weigh up to 3.6 tons!

 #4 Kaziranga National Park, India